 Integrations provide the mechanism to ingest telemetry (in other words logs and data) into the Samurai platform.

 Managed Detection and Response (MDR):

-Samurai Managed Detection and Response is a service that utilizes security alerts along with relevant contextual information identified by the Samurai XDR platform.
+Samurai Managed Detection and Response is a service that utilizes security alerts along with relevant contextual information identified by the Samurai platform.
 This information is analyzed by a skilled Security Analyst, who engages in threat hunting and validation activities to verify the threat, its impact, and to identify additional information associated with a potential breach.
 Once the threat is validated, the Security Analyst creates a detailed Security Incident Report for the Client and executes response actions as required.

 MITRE ATT&CK Framework:

 MITRE ATT&CK® is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.

 Threats detected by the Samurai platform are mapped against MITRE ATT&CK to assist in better understanding the nature of the activity detected, possible countermeasures and the urgency of response.

 Samurai is a vendor-agnostic, cloud native, scalable, API-driven, advanced threat detection, and response platform.

 Security Operations, also known as SecOps, is formed from a combination of security and IT operations teams is a highly skilled discipline focused on monitoring and assessing risk and protecting an organization's assets, often operating from a security operations center, or SOC.

 A notable event in a Client environment detected and validated via automation or by Security Analysts.
 Security Incidents may require a response to mitigate or eliminate the identified event.
 Information related to Security Incidents is communicated to Clients in Security Incident Reports.